Our Values

 Mental Health

 Outer Coast partners with mental health counselors at Sitka Counseling and SEARHC to provide mental health support for students.
-Our counselors come from diverse identity backgrounds and have expertise working with young adults on a range of topics.
+Our counselors come from a range of backgrounds and have specific expertise working with young adults.
 Counselors are available for in-person or remote sessions.

 Mental health counseling is a free resource for students, and Outer Coast covers the cost for short- to medium-term counseling needs.
 Students do not need to provide insurance information and scheduling is confidential.